 Final Conclusions

 As you have learned in the article, there are many types of orange mushrooms, some of which are edible and others are not.
 As it is very difficult to differentiate between edible and inedible orange mushrooms, I recommend not taking the risk.
-Like mentioned above, you can join a mycosis club to learn more about fungi.
+As mentioned above, you can join a mycosis club to learn more about fungi.

 I hope this article about orange mushrooms in yard will be helpful.
 Learn more about how to get rid of mold in plant soil.